PTSD recovery with a service dog

 A service dog is a dog trained to do specific tasks for a person that he or she cannot do because of a disability.
 Service dogs can pick things up, guide a person with vision problems, or help someone who falls or loses balance easily.
 For example, a service dog can help a blind person walk down the street or get dangerous things out of the way when someone is having a seizure.

-Protecting someone, giving emotional support, or being a companion do not qualify a dog to be a service animal.
+Protecting someone, giving emotional support, or being a companion does not qualify a dog to be a service animal.
 To be a service dog, a dog must go through training.
-Usually the dog is trained to:
+Usually, the dog is trained to:

 - Do things that are different from natural dog behavior

 - Do things that the handler (dog owner) cannot do because of a disability

 - Learn to work with the new handler in ways that help manage the owner’s disability